foundersandcoders/our-site-v3/src/forms/apply/index.md

   - type: heading
     label: Learning Journey
   - id: asking-for-help
-    label: What did you do when you got stuck working through course requirements?
-Who and how did you ask for help?
+    label: What did you do when you got stuck working through the course requirements?
+    info: |
+      Who did you ask for help from?
+How did you find your solutions?
     type: longtext
   - id: roles-in-team
     label: What role do you usually take when working in a team?
     type: longtext
   - id: pairing-question
     label: Let us know about a time you worked with someone else on a coding problem.
+    info: |
       How did you approach working together?
 What went well and what was challenging?
 Is there anything you'd do differently next time?
     type: longtext
   - type: heading
     label: Course requirements